 - Increase number of focus groups, employee's surveys, comments and feedback questionnaires.

-- Improve the timeliness and quality in updating the OEEODM webpage and ensure that it is 508 complainant.
+- Improve the timeliness and quality in updating the OEEO webpage and ensure that it is 508 complainant.